You are here

 The Agricultural Act of 2014 allows a producer to layer two insurance policies on the same acre of a crop.
 This layering allows for individual coverage (YP, RP, RP-HPE) for “deep losses” and either supplemental coverage option (SCO) or stacked income protection (STAX) for “shallow losses.”
 In effect, SCO and STAX cover a portion of the deductible not covered by the individual coverage policy.

 SCO is available for most program crops, while STAX is only available for cotton.
-Both SCO and STAX are triggered by county yields rather than farm yields, and both function similarly to the area revenue insurance products (ARPI) that were already available.
+Both SCO and STAX are triggered by county yields rather than farm yields, and both function similarly to area revenue insurance products (ARPI) already available.
 The key difference between ARPI and SCO or STAX insurance is that SCO and STAX are restricted to cover only shallow losses.

-SCO provides an indemnity payment when market revenue measured at the county level falls below 86 percent of the expected county revenue as determined from county yield histories and futures prices.
+SCO provides an indemnity payment when market revenue measured at the county level falls below 86 percent of the expected county revenue, as determined from county yield histories and futures prices.
 The payment size is determined by the proportion of the range of the loss below 86 percent down to the nominal coverage level of the producer’s farm-level crop insurance.
 A producer would pay 35 percent of the actuarially fair premium (100–65 percent subsidy).

 STAX is similar in structure to SCO in that indemnities are based on actual revenue relative to expected revenue at the county level.
 The top coverage for STAX is 90 percent rather than 86 percent.
 The coverage range is limited to no more than 90 percent of expected county revenue down to 70 percent of expected county revenue in 5 percent increments.
 The use of a multiplier allows a producer to increase the amount of insurance by up to 120 percent of expected county revenue.
 The subsidy rate for STAX is 80 percent for all coverage levels, and the producer is not required to buy an underlying individual coverage policy.